PhenoCamNetwork/PhenoCam-Time-Lapse/README.md

    - Must be compiled libx264 support if rendering video
  - API access or a local copy of the archive

-To playback the rendered video a device must have the ability to play h264 video.
+To play back the rendered video a device must have the ability to play h264 video.

 ## Generating the image List

 Before rending the video, you must first generate a list of images.
 This can be done with the help of `imageList.py`.
 You must choose between including only midday images or including every daytime image.
-The former will result in a faster video and smaller file size, best for viewing change over the coarse of a year or so.
+The former will result in a faster video and smaller file size, best for viewing change over the course of a year or so.
 The latter is best for viewing day-to-day changes on a smaller timescale.

 To use the `imageList.py` script, you must provide: the site name, start date, end date, and specify weather you want only midday images or all daylight images.
 Running this script with the `--help` switch will list all available options.